minyang-chen/minyang-chen/README.md

 Here are some ideas to write about:

 - 🔭 I’m currently working on ...
-[AI researches, LLM fine-tuning and private knowledge integration]
+[AI researches, LLM model Merging, LLM fine-tuning and private knowledge integration]
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...